Role of Site Background & History

 Group and Role Development

-Friends of the Pond or F.O.S.P.
-Friends of Saintbridge Pond have been around for over 20 years.
-With a core group of long term & new volunteers, it has expanded its remit to include a management plan for the nature reserve as well as a model allotment, demonstrating best practice.
+Friends of Saintbridge Pond or F.O.S.P. have been around for over 20 years and has obtained a ‘Nature Reserve’ status.
+With a core group of long term & new volunteers, it has expanded its remit to include a management (development and maintenance) plans for the nature reserve as well as a model allotment, demonstrating best practice.
 The group has been involved with the Gloucestershire Wildlife Trust, local schools, the Environment Agency, Gloucester City Council, the Aston project police rehabilitation scheme and for the last couple of years, sponsorship from GL4 Communities.

 When the group was back up to speed, after suffering the loss of most of its tools and resources through arson, a new health & safety regime was initiated.
 A tool list was generated and this was strictly adhered to on all working days.
 A second application was made for the Green Flag Award and feedback received, measures around water hazards was included in the document.
-We have been awarded the Green Flag in August 2017 after much hard work.
+We have been awarded the Green Flag in August 2017 which has been renewed for the 2018/19 period after much hard work.